 If a trailer is returned late without prior arrangement additional charges will be deducted from the deposit at the higher full first day rate.

-The cost of minor damages such as floor damage, tyre punctures, broken lights or jockey wheels etc will simply be deducted from your deposit.
+The cost of minor damages such as floor damage, tyre punctures, broken lights or jockey wheels etc will be deducted from your deposit.
 It is useful if you can let us know before your return so we are prepared for any repairs that need to be made before the next hire.

 In the event of a road traffic accident or the trailer being stolen you must inform us and the police as soon as possible.